Velocity (video game)

-Velocity is a shoot 'em up video game developed by FuturLab for the PlayStation 3, PlayStation Portable, and PlayStation Vita as a PlayStation mini.
-A sequel, Velocity 2X, was released on September 2, 2014 for PlayStation 4 and PlayStation Vita, and on August 19, 2015 for Steam and Xbox One.
+Velocity is a 2012 shoot 'em up video game developed by British studio FuturLab for the PlayStation 3, PlayStation Portable, and PlayStation Vita.
+It was released as a PlayStation mini.
+It was ported to Windows by Curve Studios.
+A sequel, Velocity 2X, was released in 2014.

 Gameplay

 Velocity's gameplay involves navigating the Quarp Jet – a teleporting spacecraft – through space, whilst avoiding and defeating enemies using bombs that can be flung in cardinal directions.
 The main goal of the game is to rescue stranded ships.
 The game adds depth by introducing new abilities and obstacles.
 The stranded ships are protected by shields that must be disabled by switches in a specific order.
 The player's ship has the ability to fire bombs.
 The game allows the player to teleport their ship anywhere.
 It also allows the player create telepods which they can return to anytime.
 The telepods add a puzzle element to the game because the player has to return to activate the switches in the right order.